andy-poole/pixelwindow/README.md

 ## Releases and Issues
 Releases:
+* `v0.2` - Added basic support for Linux (Xlib)
 * `v0.1` - Initial release supporting Windows and the basic demo project

+Known issues and limitations:
+* Linux/Xlib implementation uses a (slow) CPU-based scaler
+* Linux/Xlib implementation does not support the `OnDropFile` callback

 ## Final Remarks
 The PixelWindow project is deliberately simple - it was originally created for the sonicx Mega Drive emulator as a way of presenting to the screen.
 Because of this, the implementation is limited to the minimum functionality required for the sonicx emulator.
 The code is released under an MIT licence, so do what you want with it :D